-The Feminist Legal Theory Conference explores the practical application of feminist theory in real-world legal situations.
+Feminist Legal Theory Conference and Colloquia explore the practical application of feminist theory in real-world legal situations.

-The annual Feminist Legal Theory Conference hosted by the Center on Applied Feminism provides an opportunity for scholars and audience members to exchange ideas about the current state of feminist legal theories.
-By holding this forum, the Center's faculty and students hope to deepen the understanding of how feminist legal theory relates to society and to move new insights into practice.
-In addition, the conference is designed to provide presenters with the opportunity to gain feedback on their papers.
+The Feminist Legal Theory Conference and Colloquia sponsored by the Center on Applied Feminism provide an opportunity for scholars and audience members to exchange ideas about the current state of feminist legal theories.
+By holding this fora, the Center's faculty and students hope to deepen the understanding of how feminist legal theory relates to society and to move new insights into practice.

 The conference features presentations and sessions regarding current scholarship and/or legal work that explores the application of feminist legal theory to the year's thematic issue.

 Past keynote speakers have included Nobel Laureate Toni Morrison, Dr. Maya Angelou, Gloria Steinem, Pulitzer Prize-winning journalist Sheryl WuDunn, Senators Barbara Mikulski and Amy Klobuchar, NOW President Terry O’Neill, EEOC Commissioner Chai Feldblum and Judge Nancy Gertner.